roostoo/roostoo.github.io/privacy-policy.md

 We do not share or sell your personal data to other organizations for commercial purposes, except to provide products or services you’ve requested, when we have your permission, or under the following circumstances:

+* We may share your information with the third-party partners that host mock trading competitions on the Roostoo App, if you are a direct participant of the partner’s mock trading competitions.
 * We may share your information when in connection with, or during negotiations of, any merger, sale of Roostoo assets, financing or acquisition of all or a portion of our business by another company.
 Between and among Roostoo and our current and future parents, affiliates, subsidiaries and other companies under common control and ownership.
 * We may allow third-parties (vendors, consultants and other service providers who need access to such information to carry out work on our behalf) to provide analytics services and serve advertisements on our behalf across the internet and in applications.
 This information may be used by Roostoo and others to, among other things, analyze and track data, determine the popularity of certain content, deliver advertising and content targeted to your interests on our Services and other websites and better understand your online activity.
 For more information about interest-based ads, or to opt out of having your web browsing information used for behavioral advertising purposes, please visit www.aboutads.info/choices.
 * We may aggregate, anonymize, and publish data for statistical and research purposes only.
 For example, we may compile and share information related to the popularity of certain products tracked by users.
 In any such instance, the information will not be able to be traced back to any individual.